crunchingdata/Emilio_Portfolio/README.md

 ![](/Images/INGretrospectivereturnanalysis12years.jpg)

-* Builded Cross-model of Model 1 and Model 2 to reach best mmodel for forecast.
+* Builded Cross-model of Model 1 and Model 2 to reach best model for forecast.

 ![](/Images/INGreturncrossanalysis2008201012years.jpg)